-What does an Everett Criminal defense lawyer do?
+What does an Everett Criminal defense attorney do?

-An Everett criminal defense lawyer represents a client in court arguing their case.
+A Defense Attorney represents a client in court arguing their case.
 They will also discuss with the prosecutor a plea bargain that may eliminate the need for a jury trial and result in an appropriate set of measures for the circumstances.
-In no case can the lawyer make a deal with the prosecutor without the agreement of the defendant.
-The defense lawyer will present the situation to the defendant, provide information on available alternatives, potential outcomes and consequences.
+In no case can the attorney make a deal with the prosecutor without the agreement of the defendant, the attorney will present the situation to the defendant, provide information on available alternatives, potential outcomes and consequences.
 It is up to the defendant to decide on the ultimate direction to take and whether or not to accept a plea bargain.

-Can a lawyer represent someone they know is guilty?
+Can a attorney represent someone they know is guilty?

-One question that sometimes gets asked is whether a lawyer can represent a person if they tell the lawyer they are guilty.
+One question that sometimes gets asked is whether a attorney can represent a person if they tell the attorney they are guilty.
 The bottom line is that a person that did something is not actually guilty just because they think they are.

 A person is not legally guilty until the court finds the person guilty.
 That is to say, a person is innocent until proven guilty.
-It is the Everett criminal defense lawyer's job to present the best case possible in defense of the individual's innocence.
-It is, of course, incumbent upon the defense lawyer not to lie to the judge or jury.
+It is the Everett criminal defense attorney's job to present the best case possible in defense of the individual's innocence.
+It is, of course, incumbent upon the defense attorney not to lie to the judge or jury.

-If an Everett criminal defense lawyer has been informed by the client that they have done something, the lawyer is limited in what they can tell the court.
+If a defense attorney has been informed by the client that they have done something, the attorney is limited in what they can tell the court.
 For example, if a client tells the lawyer that they "did indeed hit someone on the head", the lawyer cannot argue in court that the defendant "did not hit so and so in the head".
 In that way it limits the lawyer.

 If you believe you are in need of a solid defense call Scott Lawrence now for a free phone consultation.